opalmer/gerrittest/docker/README.md

 # Dockerized Gerrit, For Testing

-This repository is used to create a docker container setup for Gerrit.  **This is not intended for production.**
+This directory is used to create a docker container setup for Gerrit.  **This is not intended for production.**

 ## Useful Links